 Depending on the relationship between the petitioner and beneficiary a green card may be immediately available, or there may be a long wait to receive residency.
 Applications are processed as part of a "category" determined by the status of the petitioner, the relationship between the petitioner and beneficiary, and the beneficiary's age and marital status.

 Residency through Employment

 An individual seeking residency through employment must also be free of bars.
-As with family-based residency applications a petitioner is required, in this case it is typically an employer.
+As with family-based residency applications, a petitioner is required.
+In this case, it is typically an employer.
 Also, similar to family-based immigration, there are categories of applicants that process more or less quickly.
 In this case, the categories depend on the type of work and experience involved rather than the relationships of the parties.

 Residency through Investment

-Less commonly, residency may be acquired through significant investment that benefits the U.S. economy and creates or saves a specific number of jobs.
+Less commonly, residency may be acquired through a significant investment that benefits the U.S. economy and creates or saves a specific number of jobs.
 There are a number of approved investment programs that help ensure that investments qualify for residency.
 One benefit of this method is that no third-party petitioner is necessary.